starovoitovs/starovoitovs.github.io/_posts/2023-01-29-generative-modelling-of-sea-surface-temperature-with-normalizing-flows.markdown

 This contrasts with e.g. classical autoregressive time series models, where forecasts are short-term and deterministic.
 As is common for generative models, the model is evaluated according to the distance between true and modelled sampling distributions, so the order in which the samples are generated does not matter.

 Seasonality is removed from the data.
 The data is provided in the form of a CSV file, where each row corresponds to a single day and each column corresponds to a single station.
-The SST measurements are usually normalized with respect to some benchmark (e.g. average temperature in some past period).
+The SST measurements are usually normalized with respect to some benchmark (e.g. relative to pre-industrial levels).
 The first column is the date, and the remaining columns are the SST measurements at each station:

 | date       | s1     | s2      | s3     | s4     | s5     | s6     |
 |------------|--------|---------|--------|--------|--------|--------|